MaterializeInc/materialize/doc/user/content/manage/dbt/_index.md

 #### Views

 dbt models are materialized as [views](/sql/create-view) by default.
-Although this means you can skip the `materialized` configuration parameter in the model definition to create views in Materialize, we recommend explicitly setting the materialization type for maintainability.
+Although this means you can skip the `materialized` configuration in the model definition to create views in Materialize, we recommend explicitly setting the materialization type for maintainability.